History of Switzerland: Antiquity

 The first Christian bishoprics were founded in the fourth century.

 With the fall of the Western Roman Empire, Germanic tribes entered the area.
 Burgundians settled in the west; while in the north, Alamanni settlers slowly forced the earlier Celto-Roman population to retreat into the mountains.
-Burgundy became a part of the kingdom of the Franks in 534; two years later, the dukedom of the Alamans followed suit.
+Burgundy became a part of the kingdom of the Franks in 534; three years later, the dukedom of the Alamans followed suit.
 In the Alaman-controlled region, only isolated Christian communities continued to exist and Irish monks re-introduced the Christian faith in the early 7th century.

 Medieval period

 Under the Carolingian kings, the feudal system proliferated, and monasteries and bishoprics were important bases for maintaining the rule.
 The Treaty of Verdun of 843 assigned Upper Burgundy (the western part of what is today Switzerland) to Lotharingia, and Alemannia (the eastern part) to the eastern kingdom of Louis the German which would become part of the Holy Roman Empire.

-In the 10th century, as the rule of the Carolingians waned, Magyars destroyed Basel in 917 and St. Gallen in 926.
+In the 10th century, as the rule of the Carolingians waned, The Arabs from Fraxinetum invaded many Swiss cities, controlled the entire Swiss Alps, and their incursions reached as far as St. Gallen in northern Switzerland and southern Germany.
+Magyars destroyed Basel in 917 and St. Gallen in 926.
 Only after the victory of King Otto I over the Magyars in 955 in the Battle of Lechfeld, were the Swiss territories reintegrated into the empire.

 In the 12th century, the dukes of Zähringen were given authority over part of the Burgundy territories which covered the western part of modern Switzerland.
 They founded many cities, including Fribourg in 1157, and Bern in 1191.
 The Zähringer dynasty ended with the death of Berchtold V in 1218, and their cities subsequently became reichsfrei (essentially a city-state within the Holy Roman Empire), while the dukes of Kyburg competed with the house of Habsburg over control of the rural regions of the former Zähringer territory.

 Under the Hohenstaufen rule, the alpine passes in Raetia and the St Gotthard Pass gained importance.
 The latter especially became an important direct route through the mountains.
 Uri (in 1231) and Schwyz (in 1240) were accorded the Reichsfreiheit to grant the empire direct control over the mountain pass.
 Most of the territory of Unterwalden at this time belonged to monasteries that had previously become reichsfrei.

 The extinction of the Kyburg dynasty paved the way for the Habsburg dynasty to bring much of the territory south of the Rhine under their control, aiding their rise to power.
 Rudolph of Habsburg, who became King of Germany in 1273, effectively revoked the status of Reichsfreiheit granted to the "Forest Cantons" of Uri, Schwyz, and Unterwalden.
 The Forest Cantons thus lost their independent status and were governed by reeves.